qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

      * Each coordinate difference between observations is scaled by dividing by the corresponding element of the standard deviation
      * **Citation**: *Legendre, P. and Caceres, M. (2013).
 “Beta diversity as the variance of community data: dissimilarity coefficients and partitioning.”
 Ecology Letters.
 16(8): 951-963.*
     * **Squared Euclidean**: Measures squared Euclidean distance
-     * Place progressively greater weight on objects that are farther apart
+     * Place progressively greater weight on samples that are farther apart
      * **Citation**: *Legendre, P. and Caceres, M. (2013).
 “Beta diversity as the variance of community data: dissimilarity coefficients and partitioning.”
 Ecology Letters.
 16(8): 951-963.*
     * **Unweighted unifrac**: Measures unweighted UniFrac
      * Measures the fraction of unique branch length
      * **Citation**: *Lozupone, C. and Knight, R. (2005).
 "UniFrac: a new phylogenetic method for comparing microbial communities."
 Applied and environmental microbiology 71 (12): 8228-8235.*
     * **Weighted Minkowski metric**: Measures Weighted Minkowski metric
-     * Allows the use of the k-means-type paradigm to efficiently cluster large data sets
+     * Allows the use of the k-means-type paradigm to cluster large data sets
      * **Citation**: *Chan, Y., Ching, W.K., Ng, M.K., Huang, J.Z.
 (2004).
 “An optimization algorithm for clustering using weighted dissimilarity measures”.
 Pattern Recognition.
 37(5): 943-952.*
     * **Weighted normalized UniFrac**: Measures Weighted normalized UniFrac
      * Takes into account abundance